 Is traveling to the Philippines dangerous?

 Absolutely not.
-We have been living/traveling around this country for 15 years and it seems to us one of the safest we have been to.
-Of course, you have to explore it with common sense, but, honestly, it is a country where you will feel at home.
+We have been living/traveling around this country for 15 years and we find it one of the safest countries we’ve been to.
+Of course, you need to travel with common sense, but, honestly, it is a country where you will feel at home.

 Is the Philippines expensive?

 No, it is a very affordable country.
-To give you an idea, you can find hostels for less than $25 a night, eat for $3-5 in local restaurants, and do full-day boat tours with lunch included for $23.
-Obviously, you can spend much more if you feel like it, but it can also be done very cheaply.
+For context, you can find hostels for less than $25 a night, eat for $3-5 in local restaurants, and do full-day boat tours with lunch included for $23.
+Obviously, you can spend much more if you feel like it, but you can also travel very cheaply.

 How many days are enough for the Philippines?

-For us, the best figure is about 20 days, as that way the trip will be more worth it (being usually far from your starting point).
-Transfers are heavy and there are many islands to see, so the more time you dedicate the better.
+For us, the ideal amount of time is about 20 days, as that way the trip will feel more rewarding (since it’s usually far from where you’re starting).
+Transfers can be tiring and there are many islands to see, so the more time you can give it, the better.
 Even so, if you have 15 days to see the Philippines, you can enjoy it a lot too.

-We don’t think there are essentials because, in reality, many different trips can be made according to each person’s tastes, the time available, and the activities you want to do.
+We don’t think there are any absolute must-sees because, in reality, you can plan many different kinds of trips depending on your tastes, how much time you have, and the activities you want to do.
 Even so, among the most iconic destinations to see in the Philippines are El Nido, Coron, Bohol, Siargao, Malapascua, and Siquijor.

 What is the most beautiful place in the Philippines?

-It is hard to pick a side, but if we have to base it on the spectacular nature of the landscapes, that is possibly El Nido, in Palawan.
-The islands of the Bacuit archipelago, with their black limestone rock walls bathed by transparent waters, make up the most impressive landscape in the whole country.
+It’s hard to choose just one, but if we have to judge by the sheer beauty of the landscapes, it would probably be El Nido, in Palawan.
+The islands of the Bacuit Archipelago, with their black limestone cliffs surrounded by crystal-clear waters, create one of the most impressive landscapes in the entire country.
 With that said, there are dozens of interesting islands to see in the Philippines that are equally spectacular.
-To give you an example: Coron (Busuanga), Bohol, Siquijor, Camiguin, Malapascua, Siargao, Dinagat… The important thing is that you read a lot and choose the destinations that best adapt to what you are looking for and that you make a logical route that considers transfer times well.
+For example: Coron (Busuanga), Bohol, Siquijor, Camiguin, Malapascua, Siargao, Dinagat… The important thing is to do your research, choose the destinations that best match what you’re looking for, and plan a logical route that takes transfer times into account.

 Twin Lagoon in Coron